 Flea & Tick Medication for Dogs and Cats

-Although there are many flea & tick medications, heartworm medications, and intestinal parasite preventatives available, due to increased resistance of fleas against commonly-used preventatives and the increasing tick population in the Simi Valley, Rancho Sequoia Veterinary Hospital has compiled recommendations for preventing & treating external parasites on your dog or cat.
+There are many flea & tick medications, heartworm medications, and intestinal parasite preventatives available but due to increased resistance of fleas against commonly-used preventatives and the increasing tick population in Simi Valley, Rancho Sequoia Veterinary Hospital has compiled recommendations for preventing & treating external parasites for your dog or cat.

-Since a single female flea can produce up to 2,000 eggs in her three-week lifespan, a dog can become infested quickly.
-Tick bites are even more dangerous.
-A single tick bite can transmit Lyme disease, Rocky Mountain spotted fever, tularemia, ehrlichiosis and other diseases.
+Since a single female flea can produce up to 2,000 eggs in her three-week lifespan, a dog can become infested quickly with tick bites, being even more dangerous.
+A single tick bite can transmit Lyme disease, Rocky Mountain spotted fever, tularemia, ehrlichiosis, or other diseases.
 Signs and symptoms of tick-borne illnesses may take anywhere from 7 to 21 or more days to appear, according to the Centers for Disease Control.

 Canine Flea & Tick Medication Preventatives